Property Maintenance Grant for state school maintenance work

 Your caretaker may do a lot of your maintenance work.
 You pay their wages from your operational funding.

-Do not include work that will be done by your caretaker in your 10YPP or use PMG to pay the caretaker's salary.
+Don't include work that will be done by your caretaker in your 10YPP or use PMG to pay the caretaker's salary.

 We calculate your PMG based on: